ngotrang2109/retail-product-lifecycle-pricing/docs/Lifecycle_Pricing_rules.md

 - Maturity: Products with high and stable sales, indicating market saturation.
 - Decline: Products experiencing consistent sales decline.

-Lifecycle classification is reviewed on a regular basis to reflect changes in sales performance.
+Lifecycle classification is reviewed on a regular basis to reflect changes in sales performance and market demand.

 Not all products will experience all lifecycle stages.
-Lifecycle classification is rule-based and products may skip stages depending on sales performance and demand signals
+Lifecycle classification is rule-based and products may skip stages depending on sales performance signals.

 ---

-## 4. Product Role Identification Rules
+## 5. Product Role Identification Rules
-### 4.1 Product Roles
+### 5.1 Product Roles
 In addition to lifecycle stage, products are categorized into business roles:
 - Key Products
 - Potential Products
 - Other Products

-### 4.2 Product Role Logic
+### 5.2 Product Role Logic
 Role	Business Characteristics
 - Key Products:	High sales volume and stable performance (core revenue and traffic drivers).
 - Potential Products:	Products showing positive growth signals with opportunities for scaling.